A traveller and a sports fan? Ireland is the place for you. You can watch worldwide talent and local sports all across the country.

 Following the release of the Teneo Sport and Sponsorship Index (TSSI) in 2018, Gaelic Games surpassed soccer as the most popular sport across Ireland for the first time in nine years.

 The Gaelic Games are Ireland’s very own indigenous sports.
 They include handball and camogie, and two of the most popular sports, Gaelic football and hurling.
-All four are part of the Gaelic Athletic Association (GAA).
+All four are part of the national body, known as the Gaelic Athletic Association (GAA).

 Hurling dates back thousands of years and is living proof of the sporting heart that beats through Irish culture.
 Gaelic football was first played 135 years ago.
 With over 2,200 GAA clubs across the country, the sport truly does have a special place in Irish communities.

 Both hurling and football play 15 a-side, the aim being to score the most points; a goal counts for three and a shot over the bar counts for one.
-The pinnacle of the sport is the All-Ireland Final, hosted in Croke Park every summer.
+The pinnacle of the sport is the All-Ireland Senior Football Final, hosted in Croke Park, County Dublin, every summer.

 There you have it, our top five Irish sports that can be found all across Ireland.